Santiago-Coronado/Jump_King_Team/Videojuego/GDD_Template.md

 - **Description**: Screen where the main level is played.
 - **Elements**:
   - Game area.
-  - HUD (Heads-Up Display) showing score and available abilities.
+  - HUD (Heads-Up Display) showing score and available powerups.
   - "Pause" button.
 - **Interaction**: Players control the knight using the defined controls (A, D, SPACEBAR, Q).